apache/mxnet/docs/python_docs/python/tutorials/deploy/export/onnx.md

 If the converted protobuf format doesn't qualify to ONNX proto specifications, the checker will throw errors, but in this case it successfully passes.

 This method confirms exported model protobuf is valid.
 Now, the model is ready to be imported in other frameworks for inference!
+Users may consider to further optimize the ONNX model file using various tools such as [onnx-simplifier](https://github.com/daquexian/onnx-simplifier).